Improving deep neural network generalization and robustness to background bias via layer-wise relevance propagation optimization: Introduction

-Deep neural networks (DNNs) are complex models with potentially millions of trainable parameters.
-Due to this intrinsic aspect, it is challenging to interpret them and to understand why a classifier makes a certain decision.
-However, this understanding is paramount for critical tasks, such as diagnosis assisted by artificial intelligence (AI).
-Layer-wise relevance propagation\cite{LRP} (LRP) is a technique designed to create heatmaps for deep classifiers.
-Heatmaps are graphics that explain the model's behavior by making explicit how each part of an input image affects the DNN output.
-We can create a heatmap for an input image and one class.
-If positive, the values in the map (i.e. relevance) indicate how strongly the classifier associated the image regions with the class.
-If negative, they represent areas that decreased the classifier confidence in the class (e.g., regions associated with the other possible classes).
-LRP is a technique created to improve DNN explainability, and, if bias is present in the figure background and affects the classification process, LRP will reveal it.
+Layer-wise relevance propagation (LRP)\cite{LRP} is an explanation technique designed to create heatmaps for deep classifiers.
+LRP heatmaps are graphics that explain the model's behavior by making explicit how each part of an input image influenced the DNN output.
+We can create a heatmap for an input image, explaining the classifier score for a given class.
+Positive and negative heatmap values (dubbed relevance) indicate image areas that increased or decreased the classifier's confidence in the class, respectively.
+Areas with relevance closer to zero were less important for the classifier's decision.
+Thus, high relevance magnitude in the image background indicates strong background bias influence over the classifier's output.